bcgov/citz-imb-sso-react/techdocs/docs/using-the-package/apis-&-components/usesso-actions/fetch-protected-route.md

 # fetchProtectedRoute Action

-The `fetchProtectedRoute` action of the `useSSO` hook is a wrapper for the native NodeJS fetch function that adds the `Authorization` header so the backend knows who the user making the request is.
+The `fetchProtectedRoute` action of the `useSSO` hook is a wrapper for the native JavaScript `fetch` function that adds the `Authorization` header so the backend knows who the user making the request is.

-For documentation on the underlying fetch function, visit [NodeJS Native Fetch].
+For documentation on the underlying fetch function, visit [JavaScript Native Fetch].

 ## Usage